ANSWERS to COMMON QUESTIONS

 Though this is a rare situation, if you have a Medical Emergency during the trip, you (or your parents) will need to take care of the treatment arrangements & expense.
 The ClassicalTrips staff will assist you as much as possible and help you pursue medical consultation, but cannot abandon the rest of the group.
 Note: if a Student has a non-emergency illness, they will be left during the day in a safe, secure location with phone/text access and their parents will be notified.

 Adult sponsors accompany the group during the trip.
 Groups are chaperoned for safety, Christian behavior, and to maximize the international experience.
-It is our goal for Students to be able to "explore" safe sections of each city in approved groups without a chaperone or parent, as the opportunity arises as a significant part of their exposure and adventure overseas.
+It is our goal for Students to be able to "explore" safe sections of each city in approved groups without a chaperone or parent, as the opportunity arises as an important part of their exposure and adventure overseas.

 What Is A Walking Tour